All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Another household name, Loake has been around since 1880, producing classic, Goodyear-welted shoes at its factory on Wood Street in Kettering – the same factory where it all started.

-A family-owned brand with a Royal Warrant by Appointment of HM the Queen, Loake is known for its timeless designs that span loafers, Chelsea boots, brogues, oxfords and derbies.
-It also now produces its own in-house sneaker collection, which are popular with customers seeking something more relaxed yet still exquisitely made.
+A family-owned brand with a Royal Warrant by Appointment of HM the Queen, Loake is known for its timeless designs that span loafers, Chelsea boots, brogues, Oxfords and Derbies.
+It also now produces an in-house sneaker collection, which is popular with customers seeking something more relaxed yet still exquisitely made.

-Many of its designs are still made in England but like Grenson, Loake also outsources production to countries abroad, which helps keeps costs down.
+Many of its designs are still made in England but like Grenson, Loake also outsources production to countries abroad, which helps keep costs down.

 Church’s

-Church’s began humbly in a small workshop in Northampton on the 1st May, 1873.
-It went on to become one of the biggest and most reverred names in British shoemaking, eventually bought out by fashion house Prada in 1999.
+Church’s began humbly in a small workshop in Northampton on the 1 May 1873.
+It went on to become one of the biggest and most revered names in British shoemaking, eventually bought out by fashion house Prada in 1999.

 Crockett & Jones

 Founded in 1879, Crockett & Jones entered the market alongside a flurry of independent shoemakers hoping to make their mark on the footwear industry.
-Nearly 150 years later and it’s done exactly that, establishing itself as a major player and custodian of traditional British shoemaking.
+Nearly 150 years later it’s done exactly that, establishing itself as a major player and custodian of traditional English shoemaking.

 It’s also been the shoemaker of choice for 007 himself, with the brand gracing the feet of Daniel Craig’s Bond multiple times – a fine endorsement in itself.